 Meindl Respond XCR | Saloman X Ultra GTX

-I’m now a confirmed trail shoe wearer and have just sent my Meindls (which I never really liked) to the great gear shop in the sky, giving me the opportunity to get the Salomans which seem comfortable, and which I wore on my 10 day Cambrian Way walk in 2013.
-This winter I rediscovered my leather boots, in part because they will (just) take a crampon.
+I’m now a confirmed trail shoe wearer and have sent my Meindls (which I never really liked) to the great gear shop in the sky, giving me the opportunity to get the Salomans which seem comfortable, and which I wore on my 10 day Cambrian Way walk in 2013.
+Last winter I rediscovered my leather boots, in part because they will (just) take a crampon.
 However, these boots are lethal on mud.

 Winter: Kahtoola Microspikes | Grivel G10 | Black Diamond Raven Pro Ice Axe

-All of which I’ve only started using this winter.
+All of which I’ve only started using the last couple of winters.
 Still getting used to the latter two, but already love the microspikes.